AdaCore/training_material/courses/spark_for_ada_programmers/080_subprogram_contracts/02-frame_condition.rst

    * Postcondition indicates what is happening to :ada:`P.X` ...
    * ...
 But when proving the caller, the prover has no information on the state of :ada:`P.Y`

+* :toolname:`GNATprove` can sometimes determine the *frame condition*

+  * More likely for arrays where indices are easy to determine
+  * Less likely for records where entire object is modified through assignment or procedure call

+* Many of the proof "assistants" can help determine frame condition (:ada:`pragma Loop_Invariant`, :ada:`pragma Assert`, etc)

 ---------------------------
 Frame Condition - Records
 ---------------------------